 The contents of the box: stand, power cable, a normal HDMI cable, the paperwork and a round thing with a hole in it that serves no purpose.

 There it is.
 No reflections.
-Matt.
+Mate.
 As it should be.

 In connectivity it has just enough.
 Two HDMI ports, the usual 3.5 mm jack for headphones (no speakers) and the power input.